sourabh9854/Ai-generated/README.md

 Acknowledgments :

-We acknowledge [any datasets or open-source code used], which contributed to the development and training of the AI image classifier.
+We acknowledge Huggingface dataset, which contributed to the development and training of the AI image classifier.

 Contact :